JorgendG/GitHubWebhook/readme.md

 ![Image of a WebHook](/images/createwebhook.png)
 I just use my public ipaddress and use portforwarding in my router.
 ![Image of a WebHook](/images/portforwarder.png)
+**_ Do remember you're poking holes in your firewall.
+I got numerous hits, http request on this sorta random port_**

 # Listener